 Studies show that healthcare providers generally are not great at reputation management and getting patients to write online reviews.

-Whilst they may not have as many online reviews as other businesses.
-Fortunately, they make up for it with the quality of reviews.
-So don’t be shy and double down on encouraging your patients to leave you a review by asking if they could add a testimonial on google my business, your socials or your website.
+Whilst they may not have as many online reviews as other businesses, they make up for it with the quality of reviews.
+So don’t be shy.
+Ask your happy patients if they could spend a minute adding a review on Google, your website and your socials.

 #2 – Respond to patient reviews fast, especially to negative ones: